Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 8. Boosting your views through community engagement

 Building a strong community around your content is essential for sustained TikTok success.
-Community engagement creates a virtuous cycle where increased engagement leads to better algorithm performance.
+Community engagement creates a virtuous cycle in which greater engagement drives better algorithm performance.

 Success on TikTok depends on building a growing and engaged community around your content.